 (a) Nonconforming lots.
 All lots which do not meet the minimum lot area or dimensional standards of the district in which they are located are hereby deemed nonconforming lots.
 Undeveloped, nonconforming lots may be considered legal building sites and have a structure or building erected upon them provided any new structure or building meets all applicable development standards, except that mergers of lots or parcels which come into common ownership on or after July 1, 1984, shall be accomplished pursuant to the merger procedures set forth in Article 12 of Chapter 1 of Title 10 of the Code.
-In addition, all regular building sites which contain 3,999 square feet or less and are located in any residential district shall be used solely for one single-family residence, and may also include an accessory dwelling unit.
-Any structure for which a building permit is required and which is to be constructed on a nonconforming building site as described in this section shall require a site development permit, except an accessory dwelling unit which is constructed in accordance with all standards of Article 4.5 of this chapter, which shall be governed by the standards of Article 4.5 of this chapter, and except a new structures orand modifications to an existing structures other than an accessory dwelling unit located in the R-1, Single-Family Residential Districts that shall not require Site Development Permits if they meets the development standards for lot coverage and landscaping and additional standards listed below:
+In addition, all regular building sites which contain three thousand nine hundred ninety-nine (3,999) square feet or less and are located in any residential district shall be used solely for one single-family residence, and may also include an accessory dwelling unit.
+Any structure for which a building permit is required and which is to be constructed on a nonconforming building site as described in this section shall require a site development permit, except an accessory dwelling unit or junior accessory dwelling unit which is constructed in accordance with all standards of Article 4.5 of this chapter, which shall be governed by the standards of Article 4.5 of this chapter, and except a new structure or modification to an existing structure, other than an accessory dwelling unit or junior accessory dwelling unit, located in the R-1, Single-Family Residential District that meets the development standards for lot coverage and landscaping and additional standards listed below: "